Reading time ~ 5 min

 Helmut Haberl et al. 2020.
 A systematic review of the evidence on decoupling of GDP, resource use and GHG emissions, part II: synthesizing the insights.
 Environ.
 Res.
 Lett.
 15 065003.

-*) A relative decoupling of resource consumption and economic growth means that although resource consumption increases less strongly in a more sustainable but still growing economy, it still increases.
+elative decoupling of resource consumption and economic growth means that although resource consumption increases less strongly in a more sustainable but still growing economy, it still increases.
+In the case of an absolute decoupling, resource consumption would no longer increase despite a growing economy.

 In fact, over the past decade, some rich countries have reduced their CO2 emissions while increasing their gross domestic product GDP and hence achieved an absolute decoupling.
 But, at the achieved rates, these countries would on average take more than 220 years to reduce their emissions by 95%.